Morvie/Documentation/Documents/GDPR-documentation.md

 - `Azure(MySQL) database`: Which runs on Azure Cloud environment.
 - `InfluxDB database`: Which will capture timeseries data from the performed Loadtesting.

-With these chosen databases, I will explain which parts the database system will cover of the CPA theormen.
-Both of these databases will cover the CA parts of the CPA theorm.
+With these chosen databases, I will explain which parts the database system will cover of the CAP theormen.
+Both of these databases will cover the CA parts of the CAP theorm.
 And will I give my motivation why I chose these database providers.

 ### Usage of Microsoft SQL Database.

 ---

 With `MSSQL` database, the feature always on is enabled on the local development environment.
-It is a relational database which means it has the abillity to cover the two-factors of the CPA-theorm `Consistency` and `Availability`.
+It is a relational database which means it has the abillity to cover the two-factors of the CAP-theorm `Consistency` and `Availability`.
 Since I am using a forum application, I wanted to have a `data-requirement` of users having the latest written data.
 Which can be shown with the usage of relational database with `Consistency`.

 Also a reason, I chose the microsoft sql database is because of the usage of an `Object Relation Mapper (ORM)`.
 Which the application uses to access the data from the database, build with `Entity Framework`, an tool made by Microsoft for relational databases.
 This tool can be used with all providers in relational databases.